Terminating a physician-patient relationship is fraught with dangers that can lead to serious legal and financial headaches.

 2. Undesirable Patient/Guardian Behavior.
 Patients and/or their Guardians may be abusive, disruptive or violent, may have repeatedly missed appointments, been noncompliant with treatment plans, refused to pay for the medical services you’ve provided, etc.

-If you believe even one of the above reasons could now or in the future apply to your practice, then you and your team should most certainly take advantage of this attorney-led online training.
+If you believe even one of the above reasons could now or in the future apply to your practice, then you and your team should most certainly sign up and attend this attorney-led online training.

 “Great info!
 Great speaker.
 It will change how we practice and it was well worth attendance.”